AusDTO/dta-website/pages/standard/staged-assessment-process.md

 * a link to the service or prototype, including any information needed to access it; such as login details and dummy account data
 * a high-level technical architecture diagram of the service, if appropriate.

-The DTC should inform the DTO Standard team, by emailing [standard@digital.gov.au](mailto:standard@digital.gov.au), of the planned assessment.
-The DTO will track all assessments and ensure the self-assessment team has the support it needs to conduct the assessment and report its outcome.
+The DTC should inform the DTA Standard team, by emailing [standard@digital.gov.au](mailto:standard@digital.gov.au), of the planned assessment.
+The DTA will track all assessments and ensure the self-assessment team has the support it needs to conduct the assessment and report its outcome.

 ## Attend the assessment